-PINES patrons may place holds on books owned by any PINES library, as well as on certain additional types of materials (such as audio-visual materials) within their own local library system.
+PINES patrons may place holds on most books and audiovisual materials owned by any PINES library, as well as on certain additional types of materials within their own local library system.
 Items which are placed on hold will be delivered via courier from the owning library to the patron's desired pickup library.

-Materials will retain the same circulation period regardless of whether the patron is local or from another PINES library.
+Circulation periods and allowed renewals are standardized across PINES libraries, but some types of materials have several different circulation options which are set by their owning libraries (see the Circulation Matrix for details).
 When thinking of intra-PINES lending, it is important to remember that a PINES patron is a patron exactly like your local patron.
 Intra-PINES loans are not ILLs – they are simply circulations like any other.
 The PINES Executive Committee has ruled that circulations between PINES libraries must be free of charge to system libraries and to patrons [2008.09].